alvsanand/spark-generic-connector/README.md

 [![Build Status](https://travis-ci.org/databricks/spark-csv.svg?branch=master)](https://travis-ci.org/alvsanand/spark-generic-connector-connector.svg?branch=master)

-This is a package that connects almost every type of system to [Apache Spark](http://spark.apache.org/).
-This library can be used in batch or streaming scenarios which is awesome.
+This library simplifies the connection of a external system with [Apache Spark](http://spark.apache.org/).
+Its main idea is to use a core functionality that is responsible of working with Apache Spark and implement specific connectors for any system.
+It can be used in batch or streaming scenarios which is awesome.
 From the first time, the idea is to be a _read only_ connector library.
 So any write operations will not be implemented.

 This is are the ideas behind the library: